5 tips to help you prepare for end of financial year

 4-minute read

-Tax time will be simpler if you separate your personal banking from your business banking.
-This helps you capture all your business expenses in one place, while avoiding the risk of accidentally claiming for a purchase that’s not connected with your business.
-A separate business bank account also helps you manage your business cash flow.
+Tax time can be simpler if you separate your personal banking from your business banking.
+This helps you capture all your business expenses in one place, while avoiding the risk of accidentally claiming for a purchase that's not connected with your business.

-Westpac’s products are subject to terms, conditions, and fees; and eligibility criteria may apply.
-Before making a decision read the disclosure documents for your selected product or service, including their T&Cs, and consider if the product is right for you.
+Westpac's products are subject to terms, conditions, and fees; and eligibility criteria may apply.
+Before making a decision, read the disclosure documents for your selected product or service, including their T&Cs, and consider if the product is right for you.

 Bank feeds must be set up with third-party service provider before it can be connected in Westpac Online Banking.
 If your third-party service provider doesn’t appear in the drop-down menu in Westpac Online Banking, you may need to check that your third-party service provider is registered with Westpac.
 Should there be any changes to your user access or network access levels, you may need to disconnect your bank feed(s) as any access changes won’t impact bank feeds.
 The products and services offered by third-party service providers are subject to their own terms and conditions and fees and charges.
 Westpac doesn’t guarantee or endorse the services or products offered by third-party service providers